-- Remove all jewellry, dentures, glasses, contact lenses, artificial body parts, clothing, nail polish and make up before your surgery - Send all valuables home with your Coach. - All other belongings will be taken to the 4th floor Surgical Unit that you will be going to after surgery.
+- Remove all jewellery, dentures, glasses, contact lenses, artificial body parts, clothing, nail polish and make-up before your surgery. - Send all valuables home with your Coach. - All other belongings will be taken to the 4th floor Surgical Unit where you will go after your surgery.

-PRE SURGERY PATIENT CHECKLIST
+PRE-SURGERY PATIENT CHECKLIST